Supporting General Practice and Practitioners to effectively service communities

 Company Name: New England North West Health Ltd.

 Registered Address: 213 Peel Street TAMWORTH NSW 2340

 Company Details: ABN 48 603 486 442 ACN 603 486 442

 Registered for GST, Not for Profit and Charitable

 Status, Gift Recipient Status

-New England North West Health Ltd. (HealthWISE New England North West) is a ‘for purpose’ (not for profit), registered Charity delivering primary care programs and clinical services across the New England North West area and, from May 2018, Aboriginal Mental Health Services in the Darling Downs West Moreton region of QLD.
+New England North West Health Ltd. (HealthWISE) is a ‘for purpose’ (not for profit), registered charity.
+Our purpose is creating better health for our communities.
+We provide primary health care programs and clinical services across the New England North West area of NSW and an increasing range of services and programs in the Darling Downs West Moreton and Goodiwindi regions.

 Our Vision & Values

 Vision: Healthier Communities